Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Further Experimental Results

-For the experiment presented in Section~\ref{sec:exp1}, we include the two additional metrics of discrimination and distance to closest record (DCR) in Tables~\ref{tab:exp1-disc} and \ref{tab:exp1-dcr} respectively.
 These metrics largely corroborate our findings in Section~\ref{sec:exp1}.
 In particular, Plain Tabby MH's low DCR and discrimination scores indicate that this model's synthetic data closely resembles that of real data.
 Additionally, the DCR scores are small but \textit{nonzero}, which indicates that the model is generating novel datapoints rather than simply repeating datapoints memorized during training.